alessioborgi/The_HelpDesk_Company/README.md

 **Copyright © 2022 Alessio Borgi, Elena Muia**

-**PROJECT SCOPE**: Implementation of a Ticketing System, that embraces both the Database and the Application Side Implementation.
+Implementation of a Ticketing System, that embraces both the Database and the Application Side Implementation.
 This project builds a web-based help desk application designed to streamline customer support and issue tracking.
 This project includes features like ticket management, user authentication, and real-time updates to facilitate efficient communication between customers and support teams.
 Perfect for businesses looking to enhance their customer service operations.

 **PROJECT RESULTS**:
 - PostgreSQL implementation modeling 59 HelpDesk Company entities.